 We narrow down some of the most important smartphone features and pit these two tech behemoths against each other to help you find your perfect fit.

 Like Apple, Samsung’s Galaxy smartphones have veered away from the plastic design.
 The S6 Edge was the first of its models to feature its innovative ‘dual-edge’ display in 2015.
-The most recent flagship S series launch of the Galaxy S10s has developed to feature a larger, bezel-free screen and a holepunch design for the camera to provide a more seamless display.
+The most recent flagship S series launch of the Galaxy S10s has developed to feature a larger, bezel-free screen and a holepunch design for the camera to give a more seamless display.

 AMOLED displays allow control over each individual pixel, which in theory produces better picture quality.
-AMOLEDs also have better overall power consumption than OLEDs, but they can use more power when displaying brighter colours and aren’t as visible in sunlight as OLED displays.
+AMOLEDs also have better overall power consumption than OLEDs, but can use more power when displaying brighter colours and aren’t as visible in sunlight as OLED displays.

 Whichever of the two smartphones you opt for, rest assured both Apple and Samsung are right up there when it comes to the best and latest advanced camera technology.

 Apple users have long dealt with the woes of running out of space on their phone. iPhones don’t come with a micro-SD card to expand internal storage, so you need to think carefully about storage configuration before you buy.
-That said, the largest iPhone XS configuration does offer 512GB of internal storage, which is more than enough for some.
+That said, the largest iPhone 11 Pro configuration does offer 512GB of internal storage, which is more than enough for some.
 Apple does sell a Lightning port to SD card so you can transfer data from your existing SD card onto the device.

-Famous for its in-house expertise, Apple iPhones the iOS operating system.
+Famous for its in-house expertise, Apple iPhones use the iOS operating system.
 It may not be as much as of a behemoth as Android but iOS is owned by Apple, meaning that the manufacturer has more control over producing updates, security patches and rolling these updates out to its devices, than users of Google's Android operating system.

-Samsung is the biggest smartphone brand in the world and also the largest smartphone manufacturer running on the Android operating system.
-Samsung Galaxy devices are typically launched with the newest iteration of Android’s software.
+Samsung is the biggest smartphone brand in the world and the largest smartphone manufacturer running on the Android operating system.
+Samsung Galaxy devices are typically launched with the newest version of Android’s software.
 To optimise the use of its devices, Samsung has ‘One UI’, an operating system skin to overlay Android that offers a range of visual and functional improvements.